qgis/qwc2-demo-app/README.md

         "default": true,                            // optional, set this as the initial theme "scales": [25000, 10000, 5000, 2500],       // optional, custom map scales, defaults to defaultScales (see below) "printScales": [25000, 10000, 5000, 2500],  // optional, confined list of available print scales, defaults to defaultPrintScales (see below)
+        "printResolutions": [150, 300, 600],        // optional, confined list of abailable print resolutions, defaults to defaultPrintResolutions (see below)
-        "printGrid": [                              // optional, list of grid intervals to use for various scales when printing
+        "printGrid": [                              // optional, list of grid intervals to use for various scales when printing.
             {"s": 10000, x: 1000, y: 1000},         //   Keep this list sorted in descending order by scale (s) {"s": 1000, x: 100, y: 100},            //   In this example, {x: 100, y: 100} will be used for 1000 <= scale < 10000
             ...                                     //   If not specified, defaultPrintGrid will be usd (see below)